ESG Topics A-Z

 Strategic partnerships

-PepsiCo actively engages with multi-stakeholder groups, peer companies and NGOs to develop, promote and adopt best practices related to responsible use of pesticides.
+PepsiCo actively engages with multi-stakeholder groups, peer companies and NGOs that seek to develop, promote and adopt best practices related to responsible use of pesticides.
 We participate in a range of collaborative programs that focus on regenerative and sustainable agriculture generally and pesticide use specifically.
-These include Field to Market, The Sustainability Consortium, The Keystone Policy Center and the Sustainable Agriculture Initiative Platform, among others.
+These include Field to Market, The Keystone Policy Center and the Sustainable Agriculture Initiative Platform, among others.
 These platforms allow collaboration and dialogue with peer companies, growers and other critical stakeholders to better understand established and emerging best practices related to pesticide use and disclosure thereof and help drive industry-wide progress and solutions.

 What's next?